The conference aims at exploring the different facets of the impact that American Pragmatism has had, has today and could still have on Europe.

 3. Third, the conference explores the contributions that American Pragmatism can still make with regard to contemporary European challenges, from the political and economic relations between the EU and the United States, to the formation and the identity of a European community, from immigration to populism, from the crisis of democracy to new social movements, from current scientific and economic challenges to innovative and intelligent solutions for social life.
 In this context, the relationship between so-called American Pragmatism and Latin/South/Indigenous American philosophy can also be taken into consideration with the aim of gathering new and transformative insights for Europe.

-For further information on the conference, please see here.
+For further information on the conference, please see here (Call for papers).

 Place: Dewey-Center Switzerland, St. Gallen